jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Observation.page.md

 1. An identifier
 1. A category code
 1. A effective datetime for the observation
+1. A performer of the observation
+1. A value that was observed
 1. An interpretation, e.g. high, low, normal
+1. A link to subsidiary "group member" observations made as part of this observation
+1. One or more subsidiary components, e.g. systolic and diastolic blood pressure measurements.

 ### Example Observations
 The following example resources are provided within this guide: